, brand name Effexor, belongs to a class of antidepressants

 Anxiety, agitation, panic attacks, insomnia, irritability, hostility, aggressiveness, impulsivity, akathisia, hypomania, and mania, have been reported with the use of venlafaxine.
 Screening for bipolar disorder should be completed prior to venlafaxine administration to minimize the potential of these symptoms appearing.

-Adverse physical reactions that have occurred with the withdrawal of venlafaxine include:
+Adverse physical reactions that have occurred with the withdrawal

 -Abnormal ejaculation or impotence in men